outilslibre/composeverter/packages/composeverter/README.md

 [![GitHub license](https://img.shields.io/github/license/outilslibre/composeverter)](https://github.com/outilslibre/composeverter/blob/master/LICENSE)

 This NPM package provides a simple and convenient way to convert Docker Compose files from one version to another.
 Docker Compose files allow you to define and run multi-container Docker applications, but the format has evolved over time.
 With this package, you can easily migrate your Compose files between different versions.
+It also provides some functions to check YAML and test if a given Docker volume mapping is a named one.

 ## Installation